rust-unofficial/patterns/idioms/priv-extend.md

 `#[non_exhaustive]` forces clients to handle the "Something else" case; there is rarely a sensible action to take in this scenario.
-This leads to awkward code and code paths that only executed in extremely rare circumstances.
+This leads to awkward code and code paths that are only executed in extremely rare circumstances.

 ## Example